DHM0010/horiseon-refacto-challenge/README.md

-# horiseon-refacto-challenge
+# horiseon-refactor-challenge

+## Description
-Refactor of a demo SEO site
+In this project, I completed the refactoring of a demo SEO site.
-Description
-What was your motivation?
-To learn as much as possible Why did you build this project?
-To learn to program What problem does it solve?
-Beginner issues in Full stack What did you learn?
-Difference between HTML, JS, and CSS

 Installation
 N/A

-Usage
+## Usage
-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+To use this demo SEO site, you can click three seperate links that take you to specified areas of the website.
+These links include "Search Engine Optomization", "Online Reputation Management", and "Social Media Marketing".

 Credits
 N/A